Feelings in Finance—Your Empowerment Guide

 How Much Should I Actually Be Spending on Fun Stuff?

 This depends on your budget.
-A good rule of thumb is to save 20 percent, spend 50 percent on needs, and 30 percent on wants.
+A good rule of thumb is to save 20%, spend 50% on needs, and 30% on wants.
 But if you’re not making enough to cover your living expenses on half of your salary, you’re going to need to reconfigure this number.
 And that’s okay.
 The important thing is that you’re not overspending on fun things.
-Make sure all your basis (savings and essentials) are covered and have fun with the rest!
+Make sure all your basics (savings and essentials) are covered and have fun with the rest!

 One of the hardest things when you first start savings is learning to balance those short-term and long-term financial goals.

 I focus on one goal at a time, until I develop a habit, and then I start another goal.
-For instance, I wanted to save 15 percent for retirement, and then save 100 a month for a trip I was taking.
-Saving for the trip was first, so I budgeted 100 a month for three months before I added in the 15 percent for retirement.
+For instance, I wanted to save 15% for retirement, and then save $100 a month for a trip I was taking.
+Saving for the trip was first, so I budgeted $100 a month for three months before I added in the 15% for retirement.

 Moriah Chace